Open the timeline from the app’s main menu. Navigate to the desired date by using the upper date toolbars,

 Well, you’ll have to mark those days in order to avoid miscalculations of your time account.

 As you know, your time account reflects the difference between the target and the tracked time.
-On vacation you don’t have a target
+On vacation you don’t have a target time, thus you will have to add an exception for the vacation days.

+Yes you can: either by using the widget, either by using a launcher shortcut.
 The widget will let you choose from all the projects when starting the timer, the app shortcut is tied to a specific project.

 When you bought the add-ons you did that by using a Google account.
 If you are using the same account